 Playing the piano will also cause it to go out of tune.
 As the piano hammers repeatedly hit the strings of the piano, they will begin to stretch and in-turn begin to play flat.
 Therefore, pianos that are played more often, such as pianos which are used for teaching, will need to be tuned more than 2 times per year to maintain their proper tune.

 While not having your piano tuned regularly will not in itself damage the piano, playing on a piano that is not in proper tune can be very de-motivating for anyone trying to practice on that instrument.
 It is common to hear children commenting to their parents that their piano at home does not sound or feel as “good” as their teacher’s piano.
-This is usually more due to the fact that the piano has not been regularly serviced, rather than that the piano at home is an inferior piano.
+This is usually more due to the fact that the piano has not been regularly serviced, rather than that the piano at home is an inferior piano, When it comes to mastering and perfecting your drumming skills, drum practice pads have a very special place in the grand scheme of things.
+One note they are not only for beginner drummers, but pros are also using them to grind out specific techniques.
 Not having your piano regularly also increases the risk that problems occurring in the piano due to environmental factors will go unnoticed, which could lead to more permanent and costly damage.
 It is also much more difficult to tune a piano that has not been regularly serviced.
 Read more about this.

 Visit our Caring for Your Piano page for tips on how to maintain better tuning stability in your piano.